LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 ## Input Data
 `MeDuSA` requires two types of input data:
 - Bulk RNA-seq data.
-- Single cell RNA-seq (scRNA-seq) data, which should be provided in the form of a Seurat object that includes the annotated cell state trajectory and cell types.
+- Single cell RNA-seq (scRNA-seq) data, which should be provided in the form of a Seurat object that includes the annotated cell-state trajectory and cell types.

+For how to prepare the cell-state trajectory data, please read the section of `Prepare reference scRNA-seq data` in this tutorial.

 The input data required for running this tutorial can be downloaded from the following [link](https://github.com/LeonSong1995/MeDuSA).
 Detailed information regarding the input data is provided as follows.